IBMa/equal-access/accessibility-checker-engine/README.md

 ### Reporting bugs

 If you think you've found a bug, have questions or suggestions, please report the bug in [GitHub Issues](https://github.com/IBMa/equal-access/issues).

+This software includes material copied from or derived from the open ACT-Rules Community.
+Copyright © 2022 W3C® (MIT, ERCIM, Keio, Beihang).